 Leatherbacks and Kemp’s Ridleys are often seen in Florida, the Gulf of Mexico shores of both Texas and Mexico, and even along beaches in the upper Yucatan Peninsula and Cancun, but are not reported as far south as Mexico’s Cozumel island.

-The Olive Ridley is more a Pacific Ocean dweller so is not found in Mexico’s eastern coast of the Yucatan Peninsula, where Cozumel is located.
+The Olive Ridley is more a Pacific Ocean dweller so is not found in Mexico’s eastern coast of the Yucatan Peninsula.

 That leaves Cozumel, Mexico with a good representation of the other three kinds of sea turtles.
-Hawksbill sea turtles, green sea turtles, and loggerhead sea turtles are quite frequently spotted in Cozumel, especially by recreational scuba divers.
+Hawksbill sea turtles, green sea turtles, and loggerhead sea turtles are quite frequently spotted here, especially by recreational scuba divers.

 Is Cozumel a Marine Protected Area?